 - Diet: Every day, you should be getting the proper amounts of various minerals and vitamins that promote bone growth.
 What you eat can have a significant impact on your chances of developing osteoporosis.
 Some foods promote bone growth, while others may stunt it.

 • Calcium: Calcium gives your bones what they need to grow and regenerate.
 If you don't get enough calcium every day, your bones will be weaker.
-How much calcium you need varies by how old you are; read this article that explains how much calcium you should get.
+How much calcium you need varies by your age.

 • Vitamin D: Calcium needs vitamin D; without it, your body can't absorb and use calcium as effectively.
 Without enough vitamin D in your diet, some of your calcium intake could be going to waste, adversely affecting your bones.
-Like calcium, the recommended vitamin D intake changes throughout life.
+Like calcium, the amount needed changes throughout life.

 • Other Vitamins and Minerals: Phosphorous, magnesium, vitamin K, vitamin B6, and vitamin B12 are all also important to bone growth.
-Fortunately, a well-balanced diet (think the Food Pyramid) almost guarantees that you'll be getting enough of these.
+Fortunately, a well-balanced diet almost guarantees that you'll be getting enough of these.
 If you aren't getting enough and want to promote good bone health, you might need to take a supplement.